tobbelobb/auto-calibration-simulation-for-hangprinter/README.md

    Adjust torque magnitude as fits your particular machine.
  - Drag mover to the origin and zero the counters: `G92 X0 Y0 Z0`
  - Mark reference point for all encoders: `M569.3 P40.0:41.0:42.0:43.0 S`
- - Repeat 15 - ca 20 times:
+ - Repeat ca 40 times:
    - Drag mover to position of data point collection.
    - Collect data point: `M569.3 P40.0:41.0:42.0:43.0`

 Note that even if you don't run hp-mark, you still need some known xyz-positions for the algorithm to work.
-You can hand measure 4-6 xy-positions on your print bed (z=0), and then collect data points with known xyz-positions there.
+You can hand measure 8 xy-positions on your print bed (z=0), and then collect data points with known xyz-positions there.

+You also need one data point collected at a known high-up position.
+Use for example an aiming plumb to confirm that your D-lines are vertical and your nozzle is directly above the origin to set x=y=0, and hand-measure the z-value or something.

 You will need to type your known positions into `simulation.py` by hand, in the right order.